 2. Dim the lights at least 1 hour before bed.

 Smart devices tend to keep us awake and suppress the production of melatonin, a hormone that’s important for your sleep-wake cycle.
 Make sure you remove these kinds of disturbances from your bedroom.
-Start by dimming the lights at least an hour before you go to sleep and limit the use of smart devices at that time too.
+Start by dimming the lights or using a bedroom night light at least an hour before you go to sleep, and limit the use of smart devices at that time too.
 You can also try blue light blocking glasses if you find yourself looking at electronics in the evening.